harish201105/Generative-AI-Suite-for-Learning-Based-Software-Testing/README.md

 - Write tests for new functionality
 - Update README for significant changes

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **AST Module**: Python's Abstract Syntax Tree for code analysis
 - **Streamlit**: For the beautiful web interface
 - **AI Providers**: OpenAI, Anthropic, Google, Mistral, Meta, Microsoft, Alibaba, DeepSeek, xAI, Cohere
 - **Open Source Community**: For the libraries and tools that make this possible

+## 📞 Support

+- **Issues**: Report bugs and feature requests on GitHub
+- **Documentation**: Check the code comments for detailed implementation notes
+- **Community**: Join discussions in the GitHub repository

+---

 **Last Updated**: September 23, 2025
 **Version**: 2.0.0